I may have the answer...

 However, another possible explanation is that the Flintstones have two cars of a similar design - one (the Flintmobile) for Fred or Wilma to gad about in, and another, larger, family model (the Flivver) for when they do their weekly shopping or go to the 'drive-in' along with Pebbles and Dino.
 Having said that, my Marx Toys Flinstone Flivver from the '60s only has a single-row seat, but that might purely be down to Marx wanting to save on tin.

-Yeah, I know - I'm overthinking things again, ain't I?
+Yeah, I know - I'm overthinking things again, aren't I?
 Anyway, did you watch The Flintstones TV show when you were a kid, and was it your all-time favourite Hanna-Barbera cartoon?
 If not, what was?
 Be sure to let all your fellow Crivvies know.

 31 comments: